-(10).
-Conducting targeted outreach, affirmative marketing, or education that help promote participation in the demonstration and further the goal of protecting children and adults from exposure to residential health and safety hazards and improving energy efficiency.
-This includes taking reasonable steps to provide meaningful access to these potential benefits and information to persons with limited English proficiency (LEP), in accordance with HUD's Final Guidance to Federal Financial Assistance Recipients Regarding Title VI, Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons published on January 22, 2007 in the Federal Register, at 72 Fed.
+(8) Conducting targeted outreach, affirmative marketing, or education that help promote participation in the demonstration and further the goal of protecting children and adults from exposure to residential health and safety hazards and improving energy efficiency.
+This includes taking reasonable steps to provide meaningful access to these potential benefits and information to persons with limited English proficiency (LEP), in accordance with HUD's Final Guidance to Federal Financial Assistance Recipients Regarding Title VI, Prohibition Against National

+Origin Discrimination Affecting Limited English Proficient Persons published on January 22, 2007 in the Federal Register, at 72 Fed.
 Reg.
 2732 and Executive Order 13166 "Improving Access to Services for Persons with Limited English Proficiency (LEP)".
 The recipient must adopt and implement procedures to ensure that interested persons (including persons with impaired vision or hearing) can obtain information concerning the existence and location of accessible services, activities, and facilities.
 See 24 CFR 8.6(b).
 Recipients must take appropriate steps to ensure that information and communications related to all training, education, marketing, and outreach activities conducted pursuant to this NOFO are provided in a manner that is effective for persons with hearing, visual, and other communication-related disabilities or provide other means of accommodation for persons with disabilities consistent with Section 504 of the Rehabilitation Act of 1973 and HUD's Section 504 regulations, and Titles II or III of the ADA and implementing regulations.
-Recipients must provide appropriate auxiliary aids and services necessary to ensure effective communication.
+Recipients must provide appropriate auxiliary aids and services necessary to ensure effective communication with applicants, participants, and members of the public, and to provide appropriate auxiliary aids and services, including for electronic communication mechanisms and features, where necessary to afford individuals with hearing, vision, and other communication-related disabilities an equal opportunity to access information.
 See 24 CFR 8.6; 28 CFR 35.160, 36.303.
 These may include effective methods that make aurally delivered information available to individuals who are deaf or hard of hearing, and visually delivered materials available to individuals who are blind or have low vision.
 The type of auxiliary aid or service necessary to ensure effective communication will vary in accordance with the method of communication used by the individual.
 In determining what types of auxiliary aids and services are necessary, successful applicants shall give primary consideration to the requests of individuals with disabilities.
 Meetings must be held, and services provided in facilities that are physically accessible to persons with disabilities.
 Where physical accessibility is not achievable, successful applicants must give priority to alternative methods of product or information delivery that offer programs and activities to qualified individuals with disabilities in the most integrated setting appropriate under HUD's implementing regulations for Section 504 of the Rehabilitation Act of 1973 (See 24 CFR 8, subpart C).

-(11).
-Securing liability insurance for housing-related environmental health and safety hazard evaluation and control activities.
+(9) Securing liability insurance for housing-related environmental health and safety hazard evaluation and control activities.

-(12).
-Purchasing resident supplies, to include "respiratory friendly" cleaning supplies, integrated pest management kits, or household safety items as required with the identified housing related health hazards and direct intervention activities.
+(10) Purchasing resident supplies, to include "respiratory friendly" cleaning supplies, integrated pest management kits, or household safety items as required with the identified housing related health hazards and direct intervention activities.